Quantum Gates via Dynamical Decoupling of Central Qubit on IBMQ and 15NV Center in Diamond: Introduction

-Pulsed DD sequences consist of periodic reversals of the quantum evolution of a qubit, such that environmental noises are canceled out from the total time evolution.
-In particular, the CPMG-$N$ sequence~\cite{CPMG} is composed of $N$ repeated $\pi_x$ pulses spaced with a free evolution of duration $\tau$. $\pi_y/2$ pulses are also included before and after the sequence to drive the qubit from and to the quantization axis $z$.
-As the number of pulses $N$ increases, the sequence acts as a narrow filter for frequencies corresponding to twice the inverse pulse separation $\omega = 1/(2\tau)$ and odd multiples of it~\cite{multipulse1, spurious}.
-This resonance condition is schematically depicted in Fig.~\ref{fig:intro}~(b).
-In the static laboratory frame, the target qubits perform Larmor precessions characterized by periodic oscillations of their expectation values $^{Lab}\langle \hat{I} \rangle (t)$, which average out to zero.
-But in the referential of the control qubit, the expectation value $^{S}\langle \hat{I} \rangle (t)$ adds up constructively if the pulse separation is in resonance with its Larmor frequency, while other signals with different frequencies cancel out destructively.
-In this way, by tuning the pulse separation with the resonant frequency of one of the target qubits, all other interactions in the system can be filtered from the control qubit, apart from the interaction with the target.
-Which in turn we utilize to perform gates to the target qubit, without the application of slow resonant pulses to them.
+Pulsed DD sequences consist of periodic reversals of the quantum evolution of a qubit, so that environmental noise is canceled during the total time evolution.
+In particular, the CPMG-$N$ sequence~\cite{CPMG} consists of $N$ repeated $\pi_x$ pulses separated by free-evolution intervals of duration $\tau$.
+A $\pi_y/2$ pulse is also applied before the sequence to drive the qubit from its initial state $\ket{0}$ at the pole of the Bloch sphere to the equator, where the interaction with the target qubits can be probed.
+Similarly, a $\pi_y/2$ pulse is applied at the end of the sequence to project the acquired phase back to its quantization axis $z$, where it can be measured.
+As the number of $\pi$ pulses $N$ increases, the sequence acts as a narrowband filter for frequencies corresponding to twice the inverse pulse separation $\omega = 1/(2\tau)$ and odd multiples of it~\cite{multipulse1, spurious}, see Fig.~\ref{fig:intro}~(b).
+In the static laboratory frame, the target qubits perform Larmor precessions characterized by periodic oscillations of their expectation values $\langle \hat{I} \rangle (t)$, which average out to zero.
+In contrast, in the reference frame of the control qubit, the expectation values $\langle \hat{I} \rangle (t)$ add up constructively if the pulse separation is resonant with its Larmor frequency, while other signals with different frequencies cancel out destructively.
+Thus, by tuning the pulse separation to the resonant frequency of one of the target qubits, all other interactions in the system can be filtered from the control qubit, apart from the interaction with the target, which we then use to perform gates on the target qubit without applying slow resonant pulses to it.